weaviate/weaviate-io/developers/contributor-guide/current/weaviate-module-system/overview.md

 ## Weaviate Module System

-The Module system in Weaviate is a way to extend Weaviate functionality.
+The Module system in Weaviate is a way to extend Weaviate's functionality.
 Modules often provide access to various machine-learning models which can be used to turn media into vectors at query and import time.
-However, that's not the only thing a module can do, any extension on functionality can be incorporated into a module.
+However, that's not the only thing a module can do; any extension on functionality can be incorporated into a module.

 The user decides which modules are activated at startup through configuration.